cloudmesh-community/fa18-523-60/paper/paper.md

 ] )
 ```
 The *$group* stage consumes the document data per each distinct group.
-It has a RAM limit of 100 MB .
+It has a RAM limit of 100 MB.
 If the stage exceeds this limit, *$group*
 produces an error [@www-docs.mongodb].
 ```
 $ db.sales.aggregate(